MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 To block printing of documents based on information classification use [Endpoint DLP](/purview/endpoint-dlp-learn-about).

+### Use Endpoint DLP to capture file evidence of printed files

+To capture evidence of a file being printed, use [Endpoint DLP](/purview/dlp-copy-matched-items-get-started?tabs=purview-portal%2Cpurview)

 ## Control access to Bluetooth devices

 You can use device control to control access to Bluetooth services on Windows devices or by using Endpoint DLP.